Oliver-RC/hampers/README.md

     - Safari

  ### Automated Testing
-  - I have run a number of automated tests across the views, models and forms files in each app.
-Whilst my testing was mainly manual based, I wanted to incorporate key automated tests.
-  - Within the views I tested each app view loaded the correct page and template.
-  - In the forms I checked the data entry and excluded fields worked as intended.
-  - I tested the model for the menu and category app, in that it allowed the storing of data and returned the correct string.
+  - A limited number of automated testing has taken place, checking that the home, product and bag page loads as intended.
+  - Further automated tests would have been necessary if it were not for the substantial and endless manually testing conducted across the various platforms, devices and systems.

  ### Google Inspect
   - Constantly using Google Inspect in the devtools to check my layout, make amendments, re-check and therefore delivering an end result that fits the brief and user goals.
 A mobile first design approach with the help of Bootstrap grid system.